DocNow/dnflow-ansible/README.md

 $ vagrant up
 ```

 On the first run it will install the `vagrant-triggers` plugin.
-In addition it will make a copy of `provider/example.virtualbox.yml` Take a look at the contents of that file and if you need to make adjustments do so before running
+In addition it will make a copy of `provider/example.virtualbox.yml` Take a look at the contents of that file and if you need to make adjustments do so before running.

 ```bash